Direct Primary Care: What It Is, Its Main Benefits, and How to Start a DPC Practice

 IT

-Here, we address the “thing” we’re discussing, I mean your DPC practice.
+Here, we address the “thing” we’re discussing, I mean your practice in the DPC model.
 A strong foundation is essential for any company's survival, so we'll delve into business plan, marketing, finance, technology, legal aspects, and more.

 Imagine this as a book organized into strategic chapters, each designed to support you in starting and succeeding your Direct Care Practice.
 Check it out!